sierile/Finance_Tracker/README.md

 # Finance_Tracker
-An application that tracks my personal finances like income and spending habits.
+An application that tracks personal finances like income and spending habits.
 It will use local database or cloud-base storage.